 Bendigo Art Gallery

 One of the largest and oldest galleries in the region, the Bendigo Art Gallery offers a great range of exhibitions.
 Housed in one of the oldest buildings is the Post Office Gallery, which is worth a visit to see the beautiful building alone.
-There are some wonderful school holiday programs on offer so be sure to add this to your ‘must do’ list.
+There are some wonderful Bendigo school holiday activities and programs on offer so be sure to add this to your ‘must do’ list.

 Camp Hill Playspace